leta199/Trading-Analytics/README.md

 Analyst opinion - What each analyst states about a stock such as date of opinion, rating code and price.
 Portfolio - Portfolio ID and profile ID.
 Stock information - Information on all of the stock we buy/ sell and that are held in portfolios.
-Insider trading - Information on the traders like sahres traded, price, type (buy/ sell), and symbol.
+Insider trading - Information on the traders like shares traded, price, type (buy/ sell), and symbol.
 Currencies - Currency code.
 Dividend schedule - Schedule of the disperment of dividends for stock holders like stock symbol, dividend amount, yield and currency.
 Stock history - History of the stock prices such as gistroy date, open, close, volume, high.